fish-shell/fish-shell/doc_src/tutorial.rst

     /usr/local/bin

-You can also access ranges of elements, known as "slices:"
+You can also access ranges of elements, known as "slices":